Edited by Sci-Fi Christian and QueenofKlaroline

 "I'm sorry, but —"

-He waved away her apology with an absent minded air and templed his fingers under his chin.
+He waved away her apology with an absent minded air.
 "Can we sit somewhere?
 Converse more comfortably?"

 "Of course."
-Caroline bit her lips as her lack of manners was called to attention once more.
+Caroline bit her lip at her lack of manners.
 Avoiding the kitchen, she took him into the small sitting room, motioning for him to have a seat.

 With a grace she couldn't quite believe, he folded himself into one of the wing-backed chairs.
 She took a seat opposite him, smoothing her nightclothes modestly around her.
 Memories of Klaus's past visits were everywhere; from the homework perched on the end table he helped her with, to the sketches he drew sprawled out on a pillow on the floor, to the couch where they cuddled and watched a movie together.
 The impending loss of all of this brought burning tears to her eyes and she blinked them away before Elijah could notice.